fattorib/RepVGG-CIFAR10/Readme.md

 [1 x min(16,16a), 16,32,64,64]

 ## Code
 RepVGG implementation is my own work.
 Training script is modifided PyTorch Imagenet script.
-I used the [TIMM](https://github.com/rwightman/pytorch-image-models) scripts for Mixup and Label Smoothing CE.
+I used the [timm](https://github.com/rwightman/pytorch-image-models) implementations for Mixup and Label Smoothing CE.

 To train one of the 'A' Models on CIFAR-10 you can run: